nakamo326/get_next_line/README.md

 function to read each line from file for 42cursus

 I got a mistake of include declaration in bonus part.
-So I don't garantee correctness of my code.
+So I don't guarantee correctness of my code.